 The £155m transformation of West Ealing’s Green Man Lane estate, led by Rydon in partnership with A2Dominion, is constructing a brand new building for St. John’s Primary School.
 This is part of the expansion of the school and forms an additional phase to the estate’s continued redevelopment.

 Ealing Council planners unanimously approved proposals to completely rebuild St John’s Primary School, a popular and well regarded local school that has seen its headcount continue to grow in recent years.
 The old building is being replaced with a larger, modern, three form entry school designed by architecture and design practice Conran and Partners.

-The approved proposal has seen land adjacent to the school allocated for the new facility, enabling the existing St John’s Primary School to remain fully open throughout construction and for a smooth transition to the new premises for the start of the 2017/18 academic year.
+The approved proposal has seen land adjacent to the school allocated for the new facility, enabling the existing St John’s Primary School to remain fully open throughout construction and for a smooth transition to the new premises for the 2017/18 academic year.

 Rydon’s development and construction teams worked together to develop a solution addressing many of the logistical challenges working in an environment close to the existing school and local residents.
 By working through various design options and phasing alternatives, the team has been able to minimise the amount of resident decanting required before beginning to build the school.

 Funding has been provided by Ealing Council and is being subsidised by releasing the existing school site to Rydon and A2Dominion for development, providing a further 55 new private sale homes, as part of an additional phase of the Green Man Lane redevelopment.
 The permission includes 37 affordable homes that will form part of the Green Man Lane estate.

 The new building will provide places for 630 pupils, 210 more than the existing facility, plus an expanded 100 place nursery and provision for 25 pupils from across the borough with speech and language difficulties.
 There will also be a rooftop play area as part of the three storey development.